Basset Artésien Normand

 Unique facts and fascinating details

-- The breed's name translates literally to 'Basset of Artois and Normandy'.
+- The breed's name translates to 'Basset of Artois and Normandy'.

-- They possess an incredibly keen sense of smell, often described as being 'nose-to-the-ground' hunters.
+- They possess an exceptionally keen sense of smell, often superior to larger hounds.

-- Despite their short legs, they are surprisingly agile and capable of navigating rough terrain.
+- Despite their short stature, they are surprisingly agile and capable of navigating rough terrain.

-- The breed is known for its melodious, deep baying voice when on a scent.
+- They are known for their melodious, deep baying voice when on the trail.

 Frequently Asked Questions